mohsinyaqoob/mohsinyaqoob/README.md

 Technologies:
-- Javascript, React, Angular, Vue, jQuery, PWA
+- Javascript, React, GraphQL, Serverless and more
 - Node, .NET, PHP

 Also interested in: